kathlynpurcell/cygrid/README.md

 * `astropy 1.0` or later
 (Older versions of these libraries may work, but we didn't test this!)

 If you want to run the notebooks yourself, you will also need the Jupyter server, matplotlib and wcsaxes packages.
+To run the tests, you'll need HealPy.

+Note, for compiling the C-extension, openmp is used for parallelization and some C++11 language features are necessary.
+If you use gcc, for example, you need at least version 4.7 otherwise the setup-script will fail.
+(If you have absolutely no possibility to upgrade gcc, older version may work if you replace `-std=c++11` with `-std=c++0x` in `setup.py`.
+Thanks to bs538 for pointing this out.)

 ### Examples ###